sdss/mangadap/docs/parset_usage.rst

        :class:`mangadap.par.parset.KeywordParSet` has an ``__init__``
        method that takes a fixed set of keyword arguments.

-By overwriting the base class defition, :func:`mangadap.par.parset.KeywordParSet.from_dict` takes care of all of the other "from" methods because they in turn use this method to instantiate the object.
+By overwriting the base class definition, :func:`mangadap.par.parset.KeywordParSet.from_dict` takes care of all of the other "from" methods because they in turn use this "from_dict" method to instantiate the object.

 All of the parameter-set classes defined and used by the DAP use :class:`mangadap.par.parset.KeywordParSet` as their base.
 We can